nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    Creates a share including the item in the path specified.

-   :param path: String file path
-   :param password: String password
+   :param path: Path to the item to be shared.
+   :param password: Password to access the share to be created.
    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If a network error occurs
+   :return: The created share object.

+createShare
+^^^^^^^^^^^

+.. java:method:: public Share createShare(String[] paths, String password) throws IOException, BitcasaException
+   :outertype: RESTAdapter

+   Creates a share including the item in the path specified.

+   :param paths: Paths to the items to be shared.
+   :param password: Password to access the share to be created.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :throws IOException: If a network error occurs
-   :return: Share object created
+   :return: The created share object.

 deleteFile
 ^^^^^^^^^^

-.. java:method:: public boolean deleteFile(String path, boolean commit, boolean force) throws IOException, BitcasaException
+.. java:method:: public boolean deleteFile(String path, boolean commit) throws IOException, BitcasaException
    :outertype: RESTAdapter

    Deletes an existing file from the CloudFS file system.

-   :param path: String file path.
-   :param commit: if boolean false, transfer file to trash.
+   :param path: Path to the file to be deleted.
-   :param force: if boolean true, deletes file without trashing.
+   :param commit: If true, folder is deleted immediately.
+Otherwise, it is moved to the Trash.
+The default is false.
    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If response data can not be read due to network errors.
-   :return: boolean flag whether the file was successfully deleted or not.
+   :return: Returns true if the file is deleted successfully, otherwise false.

 deleteFolder
 ^^^^^^^^^^^^